RoundServices/rs-gluu/README.md

 # rs-gluu

-This repository is deprecated, please use: https://github.com/Identicum/sherpa-py-gluu
+This module is DEPRECATED.
+Code was migrated to https://github.com/identicum/sherpa-py-gluu/